sdarwin/django_platform/README.md

 Currently, the system Python version determines the version of Python used by the platform.
-This is done to take advantage of more consistent security updates than those provided by PPAs (or to a custom Python installed by this cookbook). the versions are as follows.
+This is done to take advantage of more consistent security updates than those provided by PPAs (or to a custom Python installed by this cookbook).
+The versions are as follows.

 <table>
   <tr>